-Relatively warm water is dominating across the Pacific Ocean and Indian Ocean near the Equator, and may be expected to influence global air temperatures in the months to come.
+Relatively warm water is dominating the oceans near the Equator, and is influencing global air temperatures now and in the months to come.

 The significance of any such short-term cooling or warming reflected in air temperatures should not be over stated.
 Whenever Earth experiences cold La Niña or warm El Niño episodes (Pacific Ocean) major heat exchanges takes place between the Pacific Ocean and the atmosphere above, eventually showing up in estimates of the global air temperature.